Do you want to be immersed in one of Beethoven’s most renowned Symphonies? Perhaps you’d like to listen to Wolfgang Amadeus Mozart?

 DT 880 Pros are a solid piece of equipment and give the impression that they were designed with the most cautious user in mind.
 They are not going to fall apart without a fight.

 There are a lot of positive reviews for DT 880’s comfort, and just like in any review, this one will be no different.
-The soft velour earpads comes in the right size, to fit even the biggest ear sizes.
+The soft velour earpads come in the right size, to fit even the biggest ear sizes.
 Therefore, they’re real over-ear designs.
 Because no pressure is put on the ear’s outer surface, it’s feasible to put on DT 880 Pros for long periods without causing discomfort or becoming uncomfortable.
 The headband isn’t like the ear pads, but it’s sufficient and doesn’t pose any discomfort for long sessions.

 The excellent sound quality coming from Beyerdynamic headphones is always anticipated and appreciated.

 They provide a solid, full-sounding high-quality low-frequency response that is precise.
-Sub-bass is a powerful sound, yet it’s perfectly balanced throug all frequencies.
+Sub-bass is a powerful sound, yet it’s perfectly balanced through all frequencies.
 Likewise, Beyerdynamic does a great job of producing a full and powerful sound in the bass aspect and still remaining perfectly balanced throughout every frequency.

 - Robust and Comfortable